Hornsby, New South Wales: History

+The area was initially known as "Hornsby’s Bush", after the Hornsby family, who were the early settlers.
+The land was primarily used for agriculture, including farming, timber cutting, and later, mining.

 The name Hornsby is derived from convict-turned-constable Samuel Henry Horne, who took part in the apprehension of bushrangers Dalton and MacNamara on 22 June 1830.
 In return he was granted land which he named Hornsby Place.
 The suburb of Hornsby was established on the traditional lands of the Darug and Kurringgai people.
 There are more than 200 known Aboriginal sites in the Hornsby Shire.

 The first European settler in the area was Thomas Higgins, who received a grant of land in Old Mans Valley.
 The Higgins family eventually established the private Old Man's Valley Cemetery, where family members were buried from 1879 to 1931.
 The cemetery still exists and is heritage-listed.

 A railway station named "Hornsby Junction" opened on 17 September 1886 to the north of the town of Hornsby, which had developed on the site of Horne's grant.
-It formed the junction of the Northern Line and the North Shore Line which were yet to be completed at that time.
+It formed the junction of the Northern and the North Shore line which were yet to be completed at that time.
 Hornsby station was one stop further south on the Northern Line.
 Due to confusion by commuters alighting at the incorrect station expecting to transfer to a connecting train, the old Hornsby station was renamed Normanhurst on 17 November 1898 after prominent local activist and engineer Norman Selfe, while the Hornsby Junction station assumed the current name of Hornsby.

 The first Hornsby Post Office opened on 1 August 1864, and was renamed South Hornsby on 1 May 1900, the same day Hornsby Junction office near the railway station (open since 1887) was renamed Hornsby.
 The latter office remains open; the South Hornsby office was renamed Normanhurst in 1905.

+Hornsby Park was originally assisted as a government recreation reserve in 1896 on part of the original Thomas Higgins land grant of 1836.